Compliance

 Can this completely replace Vanta or Drata?

-- Screenshot-based evidence
+- Screenshot-based evidence and workflow documentation

 How much time does setup take?